TANISHQBEDI/smart_attendance_system/README.md

 1. The backend server using "npx nodemon server.js"
 2.  frontend using "npm start".
 Try to do these commands on different terminals( I use VSCode so doing it on two terminals is easy ).
-Keep in mind that for backend your path location should be in the server folder and for front it needs to be in the root folder.
+Keep in mind that for backend your path location should be in the server folder and for front-end it needs to be in the root folder.

 #Nodemon is already setup so any changes in the server will reflect automaticaly without it needing to be explicitly rerun.